 7. Pour the batter into the prepared pan.

-8. Bake for 45 minutes, or until the cheesecake is very puffy and the top is dark brown.
-Transfer the cheesecake to a wire rack to cool completely.
-Refrigerate, uncovered, for at least 5 hours or up to 2 days.
-When you’re ready to serve, unlock the sides of the springform pan and remove.
-Carefully peel back the parchment paper away from the cheesecake before slicing.
+8. Bake at 400°F for 45 minutes, or until the cheesecake is very puffy and the top is dark brown (somewhere between the color of milk chocolate and dark chocolate).
+Place the cheesecake on a wire rack and let cool to room temperature.
+Then refrigerate, uncovered, for at least 5 hours or up to 2 days.
+When you’re ready to serve, unlock the sides of the pan and remove the cheesecake.
+Carefully peel the parchment paper away from the cheesecake before slicing and enjoying.

-- If the top of the cheesecake is not browned enough to your liking, you can turn on the broiler.
-Keep a very close eye on it as it can go from browned to burnt in a few quick seconds.
+- Use the broiler.
+If the top of the cheesecake is not browned enough to your liking, you can turn on the broiler at the end of baking.
+Keep a very close eye on it, as the top can go from deeply browned to very black in a few quick seconds.

-- For the flavors to fully develop and the middle to set, the cheesecake needs to be refrigerated for several hours.
+- Chill uncovered.
+If you cover the pan with plastic wrap or aluminum foil, condensation may form and will ruin the look of the cheesecake’s surface.
+And don’t skip the chilling, either!
+For the flavors to fully develop and the middle to set, it needs to be refrigerated for several hours.

-- Do not take the basque cheesecake out of the springform pan before it thoroughly chills in the refrigerator.
-You want to ensure the cheesecake keeps its shape until it’s done setting.
+- Keep the cheesecake in the springform pan until it has chilled.
+Do not take it out of the springform pan until it thoroughly chills in the refrigerator.
+You want to ensure the cheesecake keeps its shape until it’s completely set.

 Frequently Asked Questions

 You can!
-Once the cheesecake has cooled uncovered for 5 hours in the refrigerator, you can freeze it whole or in slices.
-Wrap the cheesecake up in multiple layers of plastic wrap before transferring it to a freezer-safe bag if possible.
-When ready to eat, simply thaw overnight in the fridge.
+Once the cheesecake has chilled and set completely (at least 5 hours, uncovered, in the refrigerator), you can freeze it whole or in slices for up to 3 months.
+Wrap the cheesecake up in multiple layers of plastic wrap and a layer of aluminum foil before transferring it to a freezer-safe bag.
+When you’re ready to eat it, thaw the whole cheesecake overnight in the refrigerator or cheesecake slices for a few hours in the refrigerator.

-If you’ve tried this Basque Cheesecake recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this Basque cheesecake recipe, then don’t forget to rate it and let me know how you got on in the comments below.
+I love hearing from you!

 Video